Every January, the St. Catharines Stamp Club hosts an annual bourse called Cathex.

 The show is held at the club’s meeting venue, the Grantham Lions Club, on 732 Niagara St., in St. Catharines, Ont.

-The 72nd Cathex will be held on Jan.
-31, 2021.
-With free admission, the show will feature a 12-dealer bourse, a youth area, club circuit books and a popular lunch counter.
-The venue is fully accessible and will be open to the public from 10 a.m.-5 p.m.
+COVID-19 UPDATE:In light of the COVID-19 pandemic, the club’s executive committee decided on Dec.
+21 to cancel its 72nd Cathex, slated for Jan.
+30, 2021.
+With free admission, the show would have featured a 12-dealer bourse, a youth area, club circuit books and a popular lunch counter.
+The fully accessible venue would have been open to the public from 10 a.m.-5 p.m.

 For more information about Cathex, contact President David Hillier by email or telephone (905-641-2318).